 Open-ended questions inspire critical and creative thinking.
 By engaging your students in open-ended inquiry with works of art, you affirm their unique ways of seeing the world while teaching them to value the diverse viewpoints of their classmates.
-To ensure that your questions are open-ended, challenge yourself to think of multiple responses to each question.
+To ensure your questions are open-ended, challenge yourself to think of multiple responses to each question.

 If you can come up with at least three possible responses, the question is open-ended.
-If you are expecting one ‘correct’ answer, the question is closed.
+If you expect one ‘correct’ answer, the question is closed.
 Try rephrasing the question to make it open-ended.
 Your questions should also encourage close looking by requiring students to use visual evidence to support their ideas.
 This will ensure that the conversation remains grounded in the work of art.